Argaus1/memo/transcendence/ProxyNginx.md

 Reverse proxy :

 - protects the web server.
-Intercepts the http requests on behalf of the web server.
+Intercepts the http requests on behalf of the web server. add an authentication

-- load balancing ? in case of a lot of requests
+- load balancing ? in case of a lot of requests. rout requests.

 - RP caches static content.
-If a piece of content is requested again, locally cached version can be returned.
+If a piece of content is requested again, locally cached version can be returned. (not useful in our SPA case ?)

--
+## Nginx reverse proxy

+> It is possible to proxy requests to an HTTP server (another NGINX server or any other server) or a non-HTTP server (which can run an application developed with a specific framework, such as PHP or Python) using a specified protocol.
+Supported protocols include FastCGI, uwsgi, SCGI, and memcached.

+= case we're interested in.
+FastCGI for example is a protocol.